ajkacca457/NestedCardBlock/README.md

 To run test in your terminal:

-- adding grid manipulation
+- adding display order option for images and texts.
-- Adding transition animation dynamically
+- adding transition animation dynamically.
+- adding border manipuration for the card item.
+- adding custom background and font selection.

 # Authors